 The 11-time World Series of Poker bracelet winner was out Sunday taking his sponsor site's promotional race car out for a drive.
 Phil Hellmuth lost control of the race car and ended up crashing into a cinderblock barrier in the Rio Hotel and Casino parking lot.

-Hellmuth's sponsoring poker site put out a press release, according to Wicked Chops, earlier today saying the race car was totaled, but that Hellmuth left the vehicle unscathed.
+Hellmuth's sponsoring poker site put out a press release earlier today saying the race car was totaled but that Hellmuth left the vehicle unscathed.
 Speculation is that the brakes on the car may have failed.

 "I'd be amazed if he was able to play poker today after such a high-speed collision," said Brian Balsbaugh of Poker Royalty in the press release.
 "He had severe whiplash."